Facial Recognition

 Security Concerns of facial recognition technology

-If the technology is used improperly or without appropriate oversight, it could lead to violations of individuals’ rights and freedoms, including the right to privacy and the right to due process.
+When used improperly or without appropriate oversight, technology could violate individuals’ rights and freedoms – including privacy rights and due process rights.

 Case Studies